Marto86/MSSQL-EntityFramework/README.md

-#Describe
-This repos are only from exercises in SoftUni
+#This repos are only from exercises in SoftUni
 # DataBases
 SQL and EntityFramework